 Smoking cigarettes can harm nearly every part of your body, including your heart and blood vessels, according to the U.S. Food and Drug Administration (FDA).
 When cigarette smoke is breathed in, the toxic mix of chemicals can interfere with some pretty important stuff, like the delivery of oxygen-rich blood to your heart and the rest of your body.
 If you do smoke cigarettes, the CDC advises that quitting smoking will benefit your heart and cardiovascular system right away, as well as in the future.

 Exercising regularly can improve your cardiovascular health to strengthen your heart and keep it healthy.
-To prevent health problems, it’s a good idea to spend at least 2.5 hours exercising each week, according to the U.S. Department of Health and Human Services.3 Being active will not only help to prevent heart disease, but it can also help you feel better, think more clearly, and perform daily tasks more easily.
+To prevent health problems, it’s a good idea to spend at least 150-300 minutes of exercising each week, according to the World Health Organization.3 Being active will not only help to prevent heart disease, but it can also help you feel better, think more clearly, and perform daily tasks more easily.

 Excess stress can contribute to high blood pressure, strain your heart, and may increase your risk for heart attacks or strokes.
 Learning how to cope with anxiety and manage stress can improve both your mental and physical health.
 To reduce stress levels in your life try deep breathing4, spending time in nature, or speaking to a professional counselor.